SkylineCommunications/dataminer-docs/connector-help/connector_help/Cisco_D9036.md

 - **IIOP Login**: See section "Verify IIOP Credentials" above.
 - **Driver Startup**: See section "Advanced Setup" above.

-This page has a page button **SNMP...**, which displays a list of trap servers to which the device should send SNMP traps.
+This page has a page button **SNMP**, which displays a list of trap servers to which the device should send SNMP traps.
 It is possible to add or delete targets using the two fields and buttons below the table.

 In version **1.0.0.12**, the **Poll Manager** was introduced, replacing the toggle buttons found on this page.